bitbldr/sprocket/README.md

 yarn run watch
 ```

-4. Open your web browser and visit `http://localhost:3000` to see the sample app.
+4. Open your web browser and visit `http://localhost:3000` to see the docs sample app.

 ## TODO: Installation